phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/index.md

  # API v1 Overview

-The Adobe® PhoneGap™ Build API allows programmatic access to creating, building, updating and downloading PhoneGap apps, using the PhoneGap Build web service.
+The Adobe&reg; PhoneGap&trade; Build API allows programmatic access to creating, building, updating and downloading PhoneGap apps, using the PhoneGap Build web service.
 It is designed for easy integration into IDEs, shell scripts, app builders, and anywhere else.

 This document covers version 1 of the API.
 If you the older release of the API, please see [the version 0